 All factors that affect life expectancy can be divided into immediate and indirect.
 The latter ones include economic development and economic contribution, financial support for health care and social determinants.
-The social determinants account for up to 40% of the impact, but they cannot be effective bypassing the primary factors that affect morbidity and mortality — Veronika Skvortsova, Minister of Healthcare of the Russian Federation.
+The social determinants account for up to 40% of the impact, but they cannot be effective bypassing the primary factors that affect morbidity and mortality — Veronika Skvortsova, Minister of Health of the Russian Federation.

-The health of the population is determined by three main factors: social and economic conditions take about 40%; lifestyle, alcohol and tobacco consumption are responsible for about 30%; the remaining 30% fall on the health care system — Guzel Ulumbekova, President of the Board, Association of Medical Societies for Quality of Medical Care and Medical Education; Head, Higher School of Healthcare Organization and Management.
+The health of the population is determined by three main factors: social and economic conditions take about 40%; lifestyle, alcohol and tobacco consumption are responsible for about 30%; the remaining 30% fall on the health care system — Guzel Ulumbekova, President of the Board, Association of Medical Societies for Quality of Medical Care and Medical Education; Head, Higher School of Healthcare Organization and Management, MD.

 This year, 4.5% of the enterprises that applied for Roskachestvo audit are medical and pharmaceutical ones — Maxim Protasov, Head of the Russian Quality System (Roskaschestvo).